WhatArmy/FedexRest/README.md

 }
 ```
 > **_NOTE:_**
-> t is good practice to save/cache an access token for future use.
+> It is good practice to save/cache an access token for future use.
 A token is valid for one hour.
 You don't need to generate a new one for every request.
 The token must be renewed before it expires or after it has expired.
 Generating a new access token for each request will slow down the library.
 #### Track API
 ##### Track by Tracking Number